khulnasoft-lab/design.khulnasoft.com/contents/components/link.md

 For inline text links:

 - Color can't be the only way to visually distinguish a link.
 The link color doesn't have at least a 3:1 contrast ratio from surrounding text, therefore, an underline is used for all states as a visual means to indicate it.
 See [Understanding WCAG SC 1.4.1 Use of Color](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html).
-- Since an underline is used as a required graphical element to distinguish a link, it must have at least a 3:1 contrast ratio against the background color for all states ([Understanding WCAG SC 1.4.11 Non-text Contrast](https://www.w3.org/TR/WCAG21/#non-text-contrast)).
+- Since an underline is used as a required graphical element to distinguish a link, it must have at least a 3:1 contrast ratio against the background color for all states.
+See [Understanding WCAG SC 1.4.11 Non-text Contrast](https://www.w3.org/TR/WCAG21/#non-text-contrast).

 For user interface links: